ibm-cloud-docs/Cloudant/api/creating_views.md

 ### Commutative and associative properties

-In addition to referential transparency, the reduce function must also use commutative and associative properties for the input.
+In addition to referential transparency, the reduce function must also have commutative and associative properties for the input.
 This makes it possible for the MapReduce function to reduce its own output and produce the same response, for example:

 <code>f(Key, Values) == f(Key, [ f(Key, Values) ] )</code>

-As a result, {{site.data.keyword.cloudant_short_notm}} can store intermediated reductions to the inner nodes of the
+As a result, {{site.data.keyword.cloudant_short_notm}} can store intermediate results to the inner nodes of the
 B-tree indexes.
+These
-The view index updates and retrievals incur logarithmic cost.
-This restrictions also makes it possible for indexes to spread across machines and reduce at query time with logarithmic cost.
+restrictions also makes it possible for indexes to spread across machines and reduce at query time.

 ### Document partitioning

 During the reduce and re-reduce phases, document partitioning is out of your control.
 Documents are randomly presented to the reduce function.
 This scenario explains the reduce and re-reduce phases.
->>>original scenario
 A subset is reduced to R1, and another subset is reduced to R2.
 Then R1 and R2 are re-reduced together to produce the final reduce value.
 In the extreme case, each of your documents can be reduced individually, and that reduce output is re-reduced together, which might happen as a single stage or in multiple stages.
->>>

 It is best if you design your reduce and re-reduce function after this example: